Learning Discriminative and Generalizable Anomaly Detector for Dynamic Graph with Limited Supervision: Characteristics of Evaluation Metrics under Extreme Class Imbalance

+and therefore more directly reflects the impact of false positives under skewed class distributions.
 The same mechanism also explains why AUROC can remain high even when anomaly scores collapse into a narrow, low-valued range.
 If the score distributions overlap heavily but preserve a weak ordering signal (i.e., anomalies are only marginally higher than normals), many thresholds may still yield ROC points with relatively high TPR at low FPR, because $\mathrm{FPR}$ varies slowly when dominated by $\mathrm{TN}$.
 Under the same conditions, AUPRC and threshold-dependent metrics typically degrade more noticeably, as they are more sensitive to $\mathrm{FP}$ through $\mathrm{Precision}$.